JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     MacBook-Pro:coreos-vagrant jaswang$ vi config.rb
     (verify $num_instances=1)

 ### Step A5.
-Choose to use CoreOS Stable channel instead of alpha channel
+Choose to use CoreOS Beta channel instead of alpha channel

 By default, Vagrant pulls CoreOS image from Alpha Channel.
 To be safe, we change it to Beta channel instead.
-Please note there is there is no vagrant_virtualbox setting avaible in CoreOS stable channel.

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
-    (replace "alpha" with "stable"
-    also change
-    config.vm.box_url = "https://stable.release.core-os.net/amd64-usr/current/coreos_production_vagrant_virtualbox.json"
-    to
-    config.vm.box_url = "https://stable.release.core-os.net/amd64-usr/current/coreos_production_vagrant.json"
-    so we can have a more stable version.
-BTW, there is no vagrant_virtualbox avaible in stable channel)
+    (replace "alpha" with "beta". so we can have a more stable version.)

 ### Step A6.
 Create & Boot First VM to be etcd Server